kfrajer/kfrajer.github.src/content/en/Development/cr_buidling_static_site.md

 ------------------------------------------------------------------------
 Web hosting services
 Setting up page hosting using (GitHub)[https://gohugo.io/hosting-and-deployment/hosting-on-github/].
 You will need to decide if you are hosting a page specifically for a project or for a user/organization sie.
 I am choosing the later.
 The steps to follow are:
-*) Go to github and register using a valid counter.
+*) Go to github and register using a valid account
 *) Name repo kfrajer.github.io

 ------------------------------------------------------------------------